In kendo, the indication of success is not about how many battles you’ve won, it’s about how much progress you’ve attained over time

-If you happen to stumble upon my short conversation with Karen Toyoshima, you would think that a 25-year-old actress was giving me a crash course on how to deal with the facts of life—she really wasn’t, but with the way she briefed me with the sport she loves, it somehow felt and looked like it.
+If you happen to stumble upon my short conversation with Karen Toyoshima, you would think that a 25-year-old actress was giving me a crash course on how to deal with the facts of life—she really wasn’t but with the way she briefed me on the sport she loves, it somehow felt like it.

-While the sport has barely scratched the surface of the Filipino consciousness, the scene is growing around the country.
-There are a few Kendo clubs in Manila, one of which is the Manila Kendo Club Philippines (established in 1996) in Makati where Toyoshima has been harnessing her skills as a Kendoka for the past three years.
+While the sport has barely scratched the surface of Filipino consciousness, the scene is growing around the country.
+There are a few kendo clubs in Manila, one of which is the Manila Kendo Club Philippines (established in 1996) in Makati where Toyoshima has been harnessing her skills as a kendoka for the past three years.

 Kendo’s code can be summed up into two: First, winning over your opponent is never the point.
 Second, the etiquette of the sport is what really matters in the grand scheme of things.

-Compared to top-notch sports, Kendo has a unique approach when speaking of one’s competitive nature.
-It disregards the idea who’s the better Kendoka.
-Instead, Kendo hinges on how better you have become than you’ve been the last time.
+Compared to top-notch sports, kendo has a unique approach when speaking of one’s competitive nature.
+It disregards the idea who’s the better kendoka.
+Instead, kendo hinges on how better you have become compared to the last time.
 It’s all about the progress of oneself.
 Simply, your biggest enemy is yourself.

 “We see them [opponents] as our teachers and consider them as an opportunity to learn new things.
 They can certainly help us discover ourselves even more,” says Toyoshima.
 “Kendo’s main purpose is not to defeat your opponent, but its goal is to train your mind.
 We always battle with our own demons.”